 2. Take test exams

-One of the most important study tools for the test are MCAT practice books and MCAT study exams.
+One of the most important study tools for the test is MCAT practice books and MCAT study exams.
 Test preparation companies worldwide offer access to previous MCAT tests to allow students a sneak peek at the format of the exam.
 The MCAT is not a test.
 You can rely on memorization to pass.
 Practice tests can help you refine your ability to think critically about applying your scientific knowledge to novel or hypothetical scenarios.

-When performing practice tests, you must take at least one or full-length tests and force yourself to take them in one sitting.
+When performing practice tests, you must take at least one or full-length test and force yourself to take them in one sitting.
 Be sure to avoid eating or drinking anything besides water until you get up for a break between sections.
 This is a great way to build the stamina you will need on test day.
 Just like running progressively longer distances trains your heart to perform for a marathon, these test exams will train your brain to perform for the cognitive marathon of the MCAT.
 Moreover, practice tests will give you an idea of where your score might land, so you know when you’re ready for the real thing.

 3. Invest in supplemental study materials